codeodor/plupload-rails3/README.md

 * :plupload_container => The name of the div or whatever where plupload is going to render itself.
 Defaults to 'uploader'
 * :max_file_size => An integer indicating the number of megabytes to allow.
 Defaults to 10.
 * :filters => An array of hashes with :title and :extension keys specifying the files to look for.
 Defaults to [], which will show all files.
+* :pluploader => a value of `true` indicates that you want to have the files submitted with your form instead of in individual requests.
+To make this work, you need to add `match 'plupload_rails/_plupload_uploader', :controller=>'plupload_rails', :action=>'_plupload_uploader', :as=>'pluploader'` to your config/routes.rb file so plupload can upload the files, and then this plugin will insert some extra form fields into your page via JavaScript.
+Those fields tell the middleware how to form the request parameters before they get to your controller.

 Example filter:

     :filters=>[{:title=>'Images', :extensions=>'jpg,gif,png'},{:title=>'PDF', :extensions=>'pdf'}])

+Example of using the pluploader instead of your controller:

+    <%= plupload([@album, @album.photos], :photos, {:plupload_container=>'uploader', :pluploader=>true}) %>

 The plupload code in lib/app/views/plupload/_uploader_scripts.html.erb is from http://www.theroamingcoder.com/node/50, where I learned how to use Plupload with Rails.